Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 blend-the-chutney

-Blend them well till turn to a fine paste shift into the bowl and add breadcrumbs stir to mix well, adding breadcrumbs is an optional set-aside
+Blend them well till turn into a fine paste.
+Shift into the bowl and add breadcrumbs; stir to mix well.
+Adding breadcrumbs is an optional set-aside.

 mix-breadcrumbs-in-chutney